The Tableless Table

 7. Conclusion

 Presentation isn't a vague reflection of marked up structure.
 It's the other way round.
-The main flaw of the HTML table model isn't the often proclaimed misuse (visual layout), but its rather limited descriptive capacities.
+The main flaw of the HTML table model isn't the often proclaimed misuse (visual layout), but its rather limited descriptive capacities.8.
+Confusion

 In this rather dubious situation tables are categorized as style properties instead of structural elements, as well as structural elements which can be styled - but shouldn't be used for presentational purposes.